 Summary : Skip the Drake Passage by flying from Punta Arenas, Chile to King George Island in less than two hours where you will embark the all-suite Hebridean Sky at the gates of the White Continent.
 From King George Island, explore the Antarctic Peninsula for six days and five nights.
 See peaceful bays dotted with colossal icebergs, cruise along deep fjords, and discover massive glaciers and sharp snowy peaks jutting out of the sea.
 Experience the environment at sea level in Zodiac boats and feel the spray of saltwater on your cheeks.
-Follow in the footsteps of early explorers as you hike on Antarctic soil.
-You'll take daily excursions and receive lectures from a knowledgeable naturalist team who will introduce you to this stunning continent.
+Follow in the footsteps of early explorers while enjoying daily excursions, informative lectures, and a knowledgeable naturalist team.
 Optional sea kayaking and hiking/snowshoeing programs available.

 Includes round-trip flight from Punta Arenas, Chile with 6 days in Antarctica.
 Time spent in Antarctica is equivalent to an 11-day traditional ship cruise.